 The best part?
-Your resurrected life is most on display to your kids can happen when you’re NOT at your scrubbed and shiny Sunday best!
+Your resurrected life is most on display to your kids when you’re NOT at your scrubbed and shiny Sunday best!

 “Stop arguing and get moving – NOW!”

-“NO!!!!” my strong-will son responded with steely determination.
+“NO!!!!” my intense son responded with steely determination.

-I had frequent conflicts with Daniel, our oldest child.
-I often ended up feeling discouraged and ashamed after our conflicts, even if we apologized to each other.
+I (Lynne) had frequent conflicts with Daniel, our oldest child.
+I often felt discouraged and ashamed after our conflicts, even if we apologized to each other.

-On the day of the particular power struggle mentioned above, I was feeling angry and discouraged once again.
+On the day of the particular power struggle mentioned above, I again felt angry and discouraged.
 But I paused to take a breath, and an awareness of God’s love broke through.
 I gently said to Daniel, “You know what I think God just told me?
 That He has so much mercy on us in our struggle.
-He knows how hard it is for you and I to get along sometimes.”
+He knows how hard it is for you and me to get along sometimes.”

-That insight brought a peace that made it easy to reconcile and solve our problem.
-But more importantly, it became a defining moment for me, and for our whole family – Jesus’ love was so very real in the worst messes of our family life!
+That insight brought peace and made reconciling and solving our problem easier.
+But more importantly, it became a defining moment for me and our whole family – Jesus’ love was so very real in the worst messes of our family life!

-You can bring this grace to your family in a powerful way as well, with a simple statement in an ugly moment like, “I’m so thankful that Jesus loves us right now, even when we’re being hurtful in our anger.”
+You can also bring this grace to your family in a powerful way, with a simple statement in an ugly moment like, “I’m so thankful that Jesus loves us right now, even when we’re being hurtful in our anger.”
 Because – where sin increases, grace increases even more.
 God’s grace and mercy when we sin are not wishful thinking!
-You can experience true peace as you embrace that they are so real and precious.
-(This doesn’t condone hurtful behavior, but it brings the grace that helps to resolve it well.)
+You can experience true peace as you embrace that grace and mercy are so real and so precious.
+(This doesn’t condone hurtful behavior, but grace strengthens our hearts to reconcile conflicts well.)

 After a conflict, when your kids are calm enough to be open to a little teaching, you can read 1 John 1:9 and add, “You know what?
 Jesus died for us because He knew how much we would mess up in our relationships – with God and with each other.
 He forgives us right away when we ask.”

-When you have a family blow up, don’t waste a good crisis – It’s an opportunity for grace to abound in amazing ways and for you to model faith when it really counts!
+When you have a family blow-up, don’t waste a good crisis.
+It’s an opportunity for grace to abound in amazing ways and for you to model faith when it really counts!
 Your children will mess up in life.
 You can prepare them now to view those times as filled with God’s ready grace and mercy.

 Some more practical ideas:

-- Offer a hug to a child that doesn’t deserve it, and let them know, “Jesus loves you, Buddy, right now.”
+- Offer a hug to a child who doesn’t deserve it, and tell them, “Jesus loves you…right now.”

 - “Let’s take a break.
 Everyone can find a comfortable place.
-Probably none of us is remembering how much God loves us right now, and we need that to help us.”
+Probably none of us remembers how much God loves us right now, and we need that to help us.”

 What are your parenting strengths?